 - A credit builder loan can help you build credit and create a small emergency fund at the same time.

 - Loans can usually be tailored to your budget, so you’re not paying more than you can handle.

 - Fees are usually low and are fixed monthly, which helps with budgeting.

-- Credit builder loans are available through lots of lenders, especially local credit unions, which tend to be pretty flexible.
+- Credit builder loans are available through numerous sources, including online lenders and local credit unions.

-- Diversifies your variety of credit accounts when used alongside a credit card.
+- Because they are installment accounts, credit builder loans may help diversify the variety of accounts on your credit reports when used alongside a credit card.

 - You could hurt your credit if you make any late payments.

 - The success of a credit builder loan relies on your ability to make payments dependably, but that’s the case with nearly any credit-building tactic.